 In a small harbor on Lesbos, angry local residents refused to allow migrants — including families with young children and babies — to disembark from a dinghy that had just arrived.
-Groups of migrants who arrived on other parts of the island remained there for hours because locals prevented buses from reaching them to transport them to the main camp.
+Groups who arrived on other parts of the island remained there for hours because locals prevented buses from reaching them to transport them to the main camp.

 Greece said it was using "all available means" to tell migrants that the country's borders were closed, including text messages to foreign mobile phones in the border area.

 In Syria, fighting escalated on the ground and in the skies between Turkish and Syrian troops.
 Russia, a key ally of Syrian President Bashar Assad's government, remained largely on the sidelines through the weekend even as a Turkish-led counter offensive blunted and in some cases reversed Syrian government advances.

 But the head of the Russian military's Reconciliation Center in Syria, Rear Adm.
 Oleg Zhuravlev,, warned Turkey that its aircraft could be in danger if they fly over Syria.

 "In view of the sharp exacerbation of tensions in the air space over Idlib, the Syrian government was forced to declare it closed," Zhuravlev said in a statement released late Sunday.
 "In this situation, the Russian troops' command can't guarantee security of flights of Turkish aircraft in the skies over Syria."

 Syria's official news agency SANA said the four pilots in the two jets shot down Sunday had ejected and landed safely.
 Turkey's Defense Ministry said it had hit the two SU-24 aircraft as well as Syrian air defense systems after one of its aerial drones was downed.